Quake II engine

-The Quake II engine (part of id Tech 2) is a game engine developed by id Software for use in their 1997 first-person shooter Quake II.
-Like its predecessor the Quake engine, the Quake II engine was also licensed to other developers, appearing in several other games of the era, before being made freely available under the terms of the GNU General Public License on December 22, 2001.
+id Tech 2, originally known as the Quake II engine, is a game engine developed by id Software for use in their 1997 first-person shooter Quake II.
+Like its predecessor, the Quake engine, the Quake II engine was also licensed to other developers, appearing in several other games of the era, before being made freely available under the terms of the GNU General Public License on December 22, 2001.

 Engine features

 One of the engine's most notable features was out-of-the-box support for hardware-accelerated graphics, specifically OpenGL, along with the traditional software renderer.
-Another interesting feature was the subdivision of some of the components into dynamic-link libraries.
+Another feature was the subdivision of some of the components into shared libraries.
 This allowed both software and OpenGL renderers, which were selected by loading and unloading separate libraries.
 Libraries were also used for the game logic, with consequences including: